Bears-R-Us/arkouda-contrib/arkouda_workflows/README.md

 3. deploy-prometheus-arkouda-exporter
 4. delete-prometheus-arkouda-exporter

 The first two workflows are for deploying/deleting AoK while the latter two are for deploying prometheus-arkouda-exporter that exports Arkouda metrics for non-AoK deployments such as Arkouda-on-Slurm.
+Note: for AoK, prometheus-arkouda-exporter is bundled with the arkouda-udp-server pod.

 ## CronWorkflows

-In addition to Argo Workflows, there are two Arkouda [Argo CronWorkflows](https://argoproj.github.io/argo-workflows/cron-workflows/) that deploy and delete Arkouda at specific days and times via integration of Argo Workflows with [Unix/Linux crontab](https://www.techtarget.com/searchdatacenter/definition/crontab#:~:text=In%20Unix%20and%20Linux%2C%20cron,d%20scripts)
+In addition to Argo Workflows, there are two Arkouda [Argo CronWorkflows](https://argoproj.github.io/argo-workflows/cron-workflows/) that deploy and delete Arkouda, respectively, at specific days and times via integration of Argo Workflows with [Unix/Linux crontab](https://www.techtarget.com/searchdatacenter/definition/crontab#:~:text=In%20Unix%20and%20Linux%2C%20cron,d%20scripts)

 ## WorkflowTemplates